-If the refrigerator is noisy or loud there might be something caught in the condenser fan motor blade, or the condenser fan motor bearings might be defective.
-The condenser fan motor is located underneath the refrigerator near the back.
+There might be something caught in the condenser fan motor blade, or the condenser fan motor bearings might be defective.
+The condenser fan motor is usually located underneath the refrigerator near the back.
 Pull the refrigerator out from the wall and remove the access panel to access it.